luziferius/visual_image_splitter/README.rst

 ------------

 Clone the repository using git or download a ZIP archive snapshot from the GitHub releases page.
-Install the downloaded version from the source repository: **pip3 install .**
+Install the downloaded version from the source repository root directory using: :code:`pip3 install .` (Note the trailing dot indicating the path to the repository checkout.)
 Alternatively, use the program directly from the source checkout without an installation.

 Usage
 -----

-Execute *visual_image_splitter* to start the program and show the main window.
+Execute ``visual_image_splitter`` to start the program and show the main window.

 Execution from the source tree without installing
 +++++++++++++++++++++++++++++++++++++++++++++++++

 Visual Image Splitter can be launched from the source tree:
-Either use the runner script *visual_image_splitter-runner.py* in the repository root directory or execute the Python source package using *python3 -m visual_image_splitter*.
+Either use the runner script :code:`visual_image_splitter-runner.py` in the repository root directory or execute the Python source package using :code:`python3 -m visual_image_splitter`.
 Both variants support command line arguments, like the installed version.